vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/af_xdp.rst

 like to force a certain mode, you can use the following flags.
 If you pass the XDP_COPY flag to the bind call, the kernel will force the socket into copy mode.
 If it cannot use copy mode, the bind call will fail with an error.
-Conversely, the XDP_ZERO_COPY flag will force the socket into zero-copy mode or fail.
+Conversely, the XDP_ZEROCOPY flag will force the socket into zero-copy mode or fail.

 XDP_SHARED_UMEM bind flag
 -------------------------

-This flag enables you to bind multiple sockets to the same UMEM, but only if they share the same queue id.
-In this mode, each socket has their own RX and TX rings, but the UMEM (tied to the fist socket created) only has a single FILL ring and a single COMPLETION ring.
+This flag enables you to bind multiple sockets to the same UMEM.
+It works on the same queue id, between queue ids and between netdevs/devices.
+In this mode, each socket has their own RX and TX rings as usual, but you are going to have one or more FILL and COMPLETION ring pairs.
+You have to create one of these pairs per unique netdev and queue id tuple that you bind to.

+Starting with the case were we would like to share a UMEM between sockets bound to the same netdev and queue id.
+The UMEM (tied to the fist socket created) will only have a single FILL ring and a single COMPLETION ring as there is only on unique netdev,queue_id tuple that we have bound to.
 To use this mode, create the first socket and bind it in the normal way.
 Create a second socket and create an RX and a TX ring, or at least one of them, but no FILL or COMPLETION rings as the ones from the first socket will be used.
 In the bind call, set he XDP_SHARED_UMEM option and provide the initial socket's fd in the sxdp_shared_umem_fd field.
 You can attach an arbitrary number of extra sockets this way.